 - In the wake of increasingly mobile workforces, work-from-home staff, and multi-location offices, effective collaboration has become a business priority.
-Employing right collaboration tools will promote teamwork and drive business productivity.
+Employing the right collaboration tools will promote teamwork and drive business productivity.

 Organizations should look to leverage existing investments or pivot to new solutions if needed.
-You may have tried working with an existing video-conference software that proved to be clunky under pressure, so switching to a new solution could improve productivity.
+You may have tried working with existing video-conference software that proved to be clunky under pressure, so switching to a new solution could improve productivity.